Monty/IMDb_xref/README.md

 files in the top level directory.
 So put whatever files you want there.

 Data can grow quite large.
 If you use all the files in /Contrib, you'll generate over 7.5 MB of data, including two 46,000 line Credits spreadsheets.

+Large data files don't affect query speeds, they just consume more disk space.
+Just gzip the files if you need to minimize space -- queries will still run as fast.

 #### How do I make a tconst list of shows I like?

 (*Your contributions are welcome.
-Start your own lists: broad genres such as Comedies, Sci-Fi, Musicals, Historical Dramas - or more specific lists like "All Alfred Hitchcock movies", "TV shows with Robots", or "shows with Salsa music.*)
+Start your own lists: broad genres such as Comedies, Sci-Fi, Musicals, Historical Dramas -- or more specific lists like "All Alfred Hitchcock movies", "TV shows with Robots", or "shows with Salsa music.*)

 IMDb_xref data is generated from lists of tconsts.
 The default is to use all .tconst files in the top level directory.
 Put whatever tconst files you want there.

 Until I find time to produce more documentation, you can learn a lot from the descriptive comments in the shell scripts and *.example files.

 ## Performance

 Even complex queries on 14MB of data run in less than 100ms on my 2014 iMac, 25ms on my 2019 MacBook Pro with an internal SSD.
 There is almost no difference between using gzipped data and non-gzipped data.

 <details><summary><b>Show comparative benchmarks</b></summary>

 Timing results for running 5 queries on gzipped and non-gzipped files.
 Both contain 219510 rows.
 The gzipped file is 3.0MB, the non-gzipped file is 14MB.
 The times are nearly identical, with a very slight edge to the gzipped version.

 #### On a 2014 iMac with internal hard drive: